entropiccode/legends_za_item_codes/README.md

 [Patjenova](https://gbatemp.net/members/patjenova.459346/) - Created the original species spawn modifier codes and the encounter modifier codes that the ones in this repo are based on.

 ## Distribution
+You do not have permission to upload these cheats to Cheatslips.com or affiliated sites.
-I am fine with these codes being posted elsewhere, however I ask that if you do so, please credit me (envyUK or entropiccodes) and/or link back to this repository.
+Beyond that, I am fine with these codes being shared, however I ask that if you do so, please credit me (envyUK or entropiccodes) and link back to this repository.